Stopasola/personal-notes/study/Infrastructure/kubernetes.md

 maintain some form of persistent state or data that is crucial for the app operation.
 Rely on data that persists across multiple requests or instances of the application.

+### ReplicaSet (Look depper)

+resource that helps you manage and maintain a specified number of identical pod replicas.
+It's a fundamental building block for ensuring the availability and scalability of applications within a Kubernetes cluster
+- You never need to deal with replicaset, just manipulate deployments
 ## Node Processes

 Kubernetes (K8s) has a hierarchical architecture that consists of different components, each with its specific role in managing containerized applications.